-- Because FullStory Dev Tools depends on the FullStory recording snippet loading on a page, some initial network requests may only have partial or inferred data; Chrome DevTools can give you more visibility into the details for the initial requests that happen as a page loads, before the FullStory recording snippet might begin recording.
+- Because FullStory Dev Tools depends on the data capture snippet loading on a page, some initial network requests may only have partial or inferred data; Chrome DevTools can give you more visibility into the details for the initial requests that happen as a page loads, before the FullStory capturing snippet might begin capturing.

 - Beyond just the Console and the Network tabs, Chrome Dev Tools gives you the ability to view Elements, Sources, Performance, Memory, Application, Security, and Audits.